shlomiassaf/ngrx-domains/README.md

 **lib** compiles to `src/ngrx-domains`, `src` is a module directory on the demo app so any `import {} from 'ngrx-domains'` will work.

 ## TODO / DESIGN / THOUGHTS:
-  - Use metadata via decorators in addition to `createTable`?
+  - Use metadata via decorators in addition to `createDomain`?